sjbylo/demo-content/README.md

 Various demos and workshop content related to Containers, Kubernetes and OpenShift

+# demo-openshift-pipelines

+Dec 2020 - Demo of the default pipelines in OpenShift 4.6+

 # demo-azure-service-operator

 Sep 2020 - Demo of Azure Service Operator using Azure MySQL